kschang77/NYTSearch/README.md

 # NYTSearch

-Kasey's API Secret = pnIQwqEqcO2ShlGiRlYxzyQHj1s9kj5b
+Kasey's API Key = pnIQwqEqcO2ShlGiRlYxzyQHj1s9kj5b

+Secret is in the slack channel